LuStormstout/LuStormstout/README.md

 - 🔧 I mainly use PHP for web development
 - 🌱 I’m currently learning Python and Ruby on Rails
 - 📍 I’m currently live in Chengdu, China
-- 🙂 I like karting 🏎️ 🏁, cycling 🚴, football ⚽️
+- 🏎️ karting
+- 🚴 cycling
+- ⚽️ football
 - 🎮 I’m a World of Warcraft player
 - 🔗 https://jacklucn.com/